 Indoor volleyball, on the other hand, relies more on precise ball control and power.
 With 6 players on the field, there are 36 possible combinations to play and more options to complete the 3-contact cycle.
 As a result, indoor volleyball strategies are more precise, despite looking rather chaotic when seen on the court.

 When it comes to betting, both indoor volleyball and beach volleyball offer a lot of excitement and betting opportunities.
 The number of bets available for these two sports differs due to the differences in the nature of the games.
 Indoor volleyball games usually come with more types of bets to choose from.

 It is also worth noting that most bookmakers offer indoor volleyball bets.
-If you check out the full Betfair review by Betenemy, you will find that the bookmaker allows volleyball fans to place bets on most – if not all – major indoor volleyball games on the betting platform.
+If you check out the full Betfair review by Betenemy, you will find that the bookmakers like Bet365 allows volleyball fans to place bets on most – if not all – major indoor volleyball games on the betting platform.